poojithareddy39/Firstgithub/README.md

 # Firstgithub
 This is my first github.
 Hey start the process.
-Github is the best    r      e        s          o       u       r      ce
+Github is the best  resources. learn how to do projects.